Aircraft in fiction: Wright Model B

+X

 XB-51

 The Martin XB-51 depicted the fictional Gilbert XF-120 in the 1956 film Toward the Unknown, starring William Holden as a test pilot.
 On 25 March 1956, the first XB-51 prototype, 46-0685, crashed in sand dunes near Biggs Air Force Base, El Paso, Texas, killing both crew, while staging to Eglin AFB, Florida, for filming of scenes for the motion picture.

+Z

 Zeppelin

 A Zeppelin appears in the 1929 Fox Corporation film The Sky Hawk which was directed by John G. Blystone.
 The film portrayed an aristocratic Englishman Jack Bardell (played by John Garrick) who joins the Royal Flying Corps during the Great War.
 In the film, Bardell is badly injured in a crash in France which leaves him with only partial use of his legs.
 The unclear circumstances surrounding the crash lead him to suffer accusations of cowardice.
 Determined to reclaim his honour, Bardell secretly rebuilds a derelict aircraft and attaches special stirrups to the rudder pedals so he is able to fly it.
-He takes off on an un-authorised patrol over London and destroys a Zeppelin raider, restoring his reputation in the process.
+He takes off on an unauthorised patrol over London and destroys a Zeppelin raider, restoring his reputation in the process.

 A German Zeppelin is shot down in the 1930 Howard Hughes film Hell's Angels.

 A bombing raid by a Zeppelin comprises a major plot point in the Elsie McCutcheon novel Summer of the Zeppelin.

 Zeppelin-Staaken R.VI

-In the 2017 film, Wonder Woman, a Zeppelin-Staaken R.VI is loaded with 4,500 pounds of bombs filled with poisonous gas intended for London.
+In the 2017 film Wonder Woman, a Zeppelin-Staaken R.VI is loaded with 4,500 pounds of bombs filled with poisonous gas intended for London.
 Steve Trevor destroys it by detonating the payload mid-flight, sacrificing himself.